The Co-Op Drop

 But what about small CUs, which have often been called upon to shine up the proverbial credit union "white hat."

 "We still have plenty of small credit unions out there, even with all of the consolidation," Taylor related.
 "The average size of a credit union is still $65 million, and the median is about $11.4 million.
 So it would take a lot of consolidation to get to a point where we have no small credit unions.
+If all the little credit unions were going away, that would be a different story.
+But most credit unions are still pretty small, especially when compared to banks.
+A small bank is $1 billion.
+A small credit union is $2 million.
 Credit unions won't lose the white hat no matter what their size or how many there are as long as they continue to do what they do best: serve their members."